xuyanwu/RAL-Net/README.md

 ## RAL-Net

-This code is the ACCV2018 paper [Robust Angular Local Descriptor Learning](https://arxiv.org/pdf/1901.07076.pdf)
+This code is the implementation of our ACCV2018 paper [Robust Angular Local Descriptor Learning](https://arxiv.org/pdf/1901.07076.pdf)

 ## Enviromental built: